garikana/Autonomous_Vehicle_Lane_Marking/README.md

 # **Finding Lane Lines on the Road**
 ### Introduction
-This project marks left & right lane lines in a given input video of first-person view of a car travelling on a road.
+This project marks left & right lane lines in a input video of a first-person view of a car travelling on a road.

+### Installation & Dependencies
+The main file is the P1.ipynb jupyter notebook.
+You can clone this project to your local machine.
+Ideally you should be able to run the notebook on any machine having

+- Python 3.5
+- numpy
+- openCV
+- Matplotlib
+- Jupyter

+But I recommend downloading the below docker container image

+`udacity/carnd-term1-starter-kit`

+Goto the project directory you cloned this to & run the jupyter notebook inside the container using the below command

+`docker run -it --rm --entrypoint "/run.sh" -p 8888:8888 -v `pwd`:/src udacity/carnd-term1-starter-kit`

+The input test images & video files are located in

+- /test_images
+- /test_videos

+The annotated video output files are located in

+- /test_videos_output

 ---

-**Finding Lane Lines on the Road**
+**Solution Outline**

 The general solution behind finding lane lines is to make use of computer-vision techniques to detect edges in the image & apply further filters to focus on the edges we are interested in(lane lines).
 The CV algorithms we make use of are: